webmad1019-1/w4d3/README.md

 # Today - day w4d3

 - Talk about templating under Express web server: develop using layouts and partials
-- Talk about mongoose (ODM) - Schemas, models, documents
+- Talk about Mongoose (ODM) - Schemas, models, documents

 ## Activities

 - Ironbeers - request and display beers using a wrapper in the front end using simple promises
-- CRUD and modelise recipes using mongoose
+- CRUD and modelise recipes using Mongoose

 # Goals